Colorado Landslide Inventory

 In the Colorado landslide inventory map viewer, each polygon that represents a mapped landslide can be queried for the publication citation and the map unit.
 More than one scale of map exists in many areas of the state.
 In those areas, there are overlapping landslide polygons.

-To download the four current coverages of the landslide inventory as ESRI shapefiles (.shp), clickhere.
-Updated March 2015
+Download the four current coverages of the landslide inventory as ESRI shapefiles (.shp), updated March 2015.

-Here is a link to the Colorado Springs Landslide Susceptibility MS-42 publication on our bookstore, click here.
+Download and read the Colorado Springs Landslide Susceptibility MS-42 publication from our bookstore.